Almas del Silencio

-Almas del Silencio (English: Souls from the Silence) is the seventh studio album and fifth Spanish language album recorded by Puerto Rican performer Ricky Martin.
+Almas del Silencio (English: Souls from the Silence) is the seventh studio album and fifth Spanish-language album recorded by Puerto Rican-American recording artist Ricky Martin.
 This is the first Spanish album release since 1998's Vuelve.
-It was released by Sony Discos and Columbia Records on May 20, 2003.
-The album was released in 38 non-Hispanic countries and reached top ten in Spain, Switzerland, Italy, Portugal, Norway and Finland.
+The album was released by Sony Discos and Columbia Records on May 20, 2003 in 38 non-Hispanic countries and reached top ten in Spain, Switzerland, Italy, Portugal, Norway and Finland.